 These are the places upon which this useful society is about next to operate.
-It has already erected model lodging-houses in various parts of the town; but these, although yielding from 5 to 6 per cent. interest upon the capital expended, have hardly held out a sufficiently tempting prospect to induce builders or others to undertake them as a matter of speculation.
+It has already erected model lodging houses in various parts of the town: but these, although yielding from 5 to 6 per cent interest upon the capital expended, have hardly held out a sufficiently tempting prospect to induce builders or others to undertake them as a matter of speculation.
 The system more recently adopted by the society, of renovating and adapting existing houses, has proved much more successful as a matter of profit - one house in Charles-street, Drury-lane, having yielded as much as 16 per cent.
-It is this plan therefore which is to be adopted here ; and it is estimated that for an expenditure of between 902. and 100% per house, they may be rendered completely comfortable and healthy habitable dwellings.
+It is this plan therefore which is to be adopted here; and it is estimated that for an expenditure of between 90% and 100% per house, they may be rendered completely comfortable and healthy habitable dwellings.
 They will then be let to respectable tenants at rents not higher, but probably considerably lower than those at present paid for the wretched accommodation afforded.

-The object of Lord Shaftesbury in inviting a few gentlemen to visit the spot on Wednesday was that in twelve months' time, when the improvements contemplated will be effected, they may be enabled to contrast the state of things at the two periods, and to judge of the good absolutely accomplished.
-Many of the present tenants have lived in this miserable court for years, and some of them have requested to be permitted to return when the repairs shall be completed.
-No doubt they will be entitled to first choice.
-The noble earl, who takes so lively an interest in the welfare of the poor, speaks with confidence of the marks that the Common Lodging-house Act has proved one great fact, and that is, that the Irish | entirely of a commercial nature."
+The object of Lord Shaftesbury in inviting a few gentlemen to visit the spot on Wednesday was that in twelve months' time, when the improvements contemplated will be effected, they may be enabled to contrast the state of things at the two periods, and SANTA ANNA is said to be endeavouring to do a good to judge of the good absolutely accomplished.
+Many of the present tenants have lived in this miserable court for years, and some of them have requested to be permitted to return when the repairs shall be Mexico, he will settle the succession to the crown completed.
+No doubt they will be entitled to first upon any one named by a European congress!

+The noble earl, who takes so lively an interest in proved one great fact, and that is, that the Trish entirely of a commercial nature."